Buying Guides By Ethan Parker March 31, 2026 10 min read

 🧭 How to choose the right winter tire for your area

-Start with conditions you actually drive in, not the most extreme scenario.
+Start with conditions you actually drive in, not the most extreme scenario you can imagine.

 1) Pick your tire type based on road surface

-• Mostly packed snow and slush: A strong studless tire can be a great match.
+• Mostly packed snow and slush: A strong studless winter tire can be a great match.

 • Frequent hard ice or glare ice: Consider a studded tire if local laws allow it.